robinnong/toronto-rental-buildings-explorer/README.md

 - [ ] Fix issue with some event handlers not firing on some touch interactions on mobile devices
 - [ ] Fix issue with initializing the dual range slider value
 - [ ] Fix issue with dual range slider not clickable on mobile
+- [ ] Enhancement - use Redux state management to store data which has already been fetched

 ## Data Sources